 Insulation Type Advantages Disadvantages Asbestos free calcium silicate ASTM C 533 and expanded silica (perlite) Inexpensive, easy to handle, numerous manufacturers, for use from 100 degrees F to 1500 degrees F. Deteriorates in moist conditions, not very compressible, unsuitable for direct buried applications.
 Fiberglass ASTM E-84 Inexpensive, easy to handle, numerous manufacturers, for use from -40 degrees F to 1200 degrees F. Loses insulating value in moist conditions, unsuitable for direct buried applications.
 Cellular Glass Impervious to moisture, easy to handle, for use from -40 degrees F to 1200 degrees F can be used above and below ground.
 Not compressible, few manufacturers.

 (2) Thermal efficiency.
-For purposes of efficiency, the recommended economic thickness of pipe insulation is shown in table 8-5.
-Further thicknesses of insulation will be installed on the basis of a LOCA.
+For purposes of efficiency,\1\ the recommended economic thickness of pipe insulation shall meet or exceed the requirements of ASHRAE 90.1.

 Table 8-5.
 Recommended Economic Thickness for Pipe insulation.